victormacedo996/pyamado-a3data-11_2023/README.md

 ### Shadow deployment
 1. `make deploy-application`
-2. Excutar algumas vezes `make request`
+2. Run `make request` a few times
 3. `make shadow-traffic`
-4. Abrir 3 terminais e em um deles rodar `make log-app-1`, no outr `make log-app-2` e no terceito `make request`
+4. Open 3 terminals in the first run `make log-app-1`, in the second `make log-app-2`, finally, in the third `make request`